NYS Section 305(b) Water Quality Report

-Presented here is an Executive Summary of the key findings in the 2012 New York State Section 305(b) Water Quality Report.
+Presented here is an Executive Summary of key findings in the most recently (2012) issued New York State Section 305(b) Water Quality Report.
 The remainder of the report can be accessed through links in the Table of Contents that follows the Executive Summary.